groonga/groonga/doc/source/reference/normalizers/normalizer_nfkc150.rst

 Here is an example of :ref:`normalizer-nfkc150-unify-middle-dot` option.
 This option enables normalize middle dot to "·" (U+00B7 MIDDLE DOT) as below.

+You can use it with :ref:`normalizer-nfkc150-remove-symbol` to remove all characters like middle dot.

 .. groonga-command
 .. include:: ../../example/reference/normalizers/normalizer-nfkc150-unify-middle-dot.log
 .. normalize   'NormalizerNFKC150("unify_middle_dot", true)'   "·ᐧ•∙⋅⸱・･"   WITH_TYPES